BrianHenryIE/bh-wp-plugins-page/src/README.txt

 == Changelog ==

+= 1.0.4 =
+* Bugfix: Now preserves array keys.
+Previously was causing e.g. "Undefined index: deactivate" in other plugins.
+* Bugfix: Was calling defined() without using a string as the parameter.

+= 1.0.3 =
+* Bugfix: "Notice: Trying to get property 'textContent' of non-object..." when a link had no CSS classes.

 = 1.0.2 =
 * Bugfix: Plugins' View Details thickbox was not displaying – rather then strip all CSS classes, allow a whitelist.